 You may think you can solve them with just heated gutter systems, but the insulation in your attic is just as important.
 It’ll also leave you with lower heating bills to boot!

-Lastly, think about protecting the gutter from clogging with the help of a heated gutter system.
+Lastly, think about protecting the rain gutter from clogging with the help of a heated system.
 Adding a heating element makes cleaning out your gutters more complicated.

 Which system do you chose?

 The least expensive way to go is a very simple system where a heat cable is applied to your gutters and then is run down the downspouts of your home, preferably near an outlet.

 Before a winter storm hits, you plug it in and the wire throws off heat thereby melting any snow that would accumulate around it.
 This is a low-voltage system and is meant to be used before snow accumulates on a heated system.
 This is best suited for those located in areas that do receive snow but where the winters are not generally too severe.

 The second heated system is a higher voltage and can to a certain extent melt existing snow that has accumulated on the system if not turned on before a storm.
 These systems are installed and then must be hardwired by an electrician.
 They often come with sensors that will turn the heated system on and off daily depending on the outside temperature.
 Though expensive, this is a must for those that live in an area where snow falls heavy and often, or for those that want the convenience of a “set and forget” heated gutter system.